v7b1/pmpd/README.md

 # pmpd
-pmpd is a collection of objects, that provide real-time simulations of phzsical behariors
+pmpd is a collection of objects, that provide real-time simulations of physical behaviors.